Vikasbadliwal/Vidyarthi-Vikas/Authz-Documentation/Authz.md

 * An administrator may need to **manage repositories and permissions**.

 Without proper authorization, users may access or modify resources that are not required for their responsibilities.

-### Key Reasons

-* Protect source code from unauthorized changes.
-* Restrict access to sensitive repositories.
-* Prevent accidental changes.
-* Separate developer, reviewer, and administrator responsibilities.
-* Support audit and compliance requirements.
-* Follow the **principle of least privilege**.

-OWASP recommends giving users only the minimum permissions required and using a deny-by-default approach for access control.

 ---